JBCDC/vzome-sharing/_posts/2022-10-06-TeraktysCuboctahedron-09-36-02.md

 ---
 title: Cosmic Dance
-description: Thw cosmic dance of the radially equilateral cubotahedron interlocked with a 3-D (tetrahedral) Pythagorean Tetraktys (n=20).
+description: The cosmic dance of the radially equilateral cuboctahedron interlocked with a 3-D (tetrahedral) Pythagorean Tetraktys (n=20).
 A 3D design created in vZome.
 Use your mouse or touch to interact.
 image: https://JBCDC.github.io/vzome-sharing/2022/10/06/09-36-02-TeraktysCuboctahedron/TeraktysCuboctahedron.png
 published: true
 layout: vzome